Cascade of topological phase transitions and revival of topological zero modes in imperfect double helical liquids: Detailed analysis of the topological properties

 from which we find the number $N_{\rm mzm}$ of Majorana zero modes.
 A change in $N_{\rm mzm}$ in the parameter space requires a bulk gap closing, which is also a condition when a decaying mode disappears.

 With the above formulation, we numerically evaluate $N_{\mathrm{mzm}}$ across parameter space to construct the topological phase diagram within the single-particle description.
 A series of examples is given in Fig.~\ref{fig:PD_single_particle}.
 The phase boundaries coincide precisely with the bulk gap-closing conditions in Eq.~\eqref{gap_closing_condition}, with straight lines arising from the decoupled region ($\bar \Delta_c=0$) and curved lines from the coupled region ($\bar \Delta_c\neq 0$).
+Thus, the full phase diagram is determined by the superposition of the phase boundaries from both regions.
+The topological invariant $N_{\text{mzm}}$ can change only when one of these boundaries is crossed.

 In addition to the numerical evaluation, we derive an equivalent but more compact analytical formula from Eq.~\eqref{gap_closing_condition}.
 This gives

 which will be used in the main text.
 For a given $\varepsilon$, one zero mode emerges when the inequality